CraftsmantechDoc/product-docs/docs/World Objects/Camera.md

+# Camera

 **Reading this chapter takes about 20 minutes.**

-This article outlines how to modify various properties of the camera to achieve a variety of camera effects.
+This chapter outlines how to modify various properties of the camera to achieve a variety of camera effects.

 ## What is a Camera?